Mobile phone throwing: Freestyle

 Freestyle phone throwing is an event held in which contestants enter a mat that is around 1" thick to soften the impact in case a phone is dropped.
 Players begin performing a series of tricks that include various flips, spins, high throws, etc. If one drops one's mobile phone, he or she is automatically out, and judges take his score from that point.
 One minute is given for a total "run time", and after the minute is up if one has not dropped one's phone, he or she gets a score from 1 to 100.
 Phone classes include standard phones, which are free, to $50 phones with either no moving device such as slide or flip open, or with the standard flip open style.
 The second class is the "Advanced" class, which includes phones with full keyboards, slide movement devices, side-kick flip devices, or touch screens.
 This class is based on the fact that if the phone is dropped, there is more of a consequence since the phones are so elaborate and/or expensive.

 Belgium

-The first National Championships for Belgium were held in July 2006 in Ghent.
+The first national championships for Belgium were held in July 2006 in Ghent.
 Since 2010 JIM Mobile is organizing the event.
 Last year's champion had a throw of 62.70 m.
 The Belgian Champion of 2011 had a throw of 63.94 m.
-More info can be found at mobilepoint.pentamediatechnologies.comor www.jimmobile.be.
+More info can be found at mobilepoint.pentamediatechnologies.com or www.jimmobile.be.

 On 27 August 2014 javelin thrower Dries Feremans threw a world record of 110m42 in Kessel-Lo.